 Because the Farewell Address comprises various aspects of American political thinking, it reaches beyond any period limited in time and reveals the basic issue of the American attitude toward foreign policy: the tension between Idealism and Realism.
 Settled by men who looked for gain and by men who sought freedom, born into independence in a century of enlightened thinking and of power politics, America has wavered in her foreign policy between Idealism and Realism, and her great historical moments have occurred when both were combined.

 In other words, today’s neo-isolationist view of America’s “real” foreign policy ideals is woefully incorrect.
 The U.S. was never isolationist as a first principle.
-Ron Paul is wrong and so are the liberals that have a sudden and uncharacteristic respect for a founding father.
+Ron Paul and his isolationists are wrong and so are the liberals that have a sudden and uncharacteristic respect for a founding father.